Afzal Khan Shirazi: Mughal administrator

 Following a period of study and wandering in Hamadan, Afzal Khan emigrated to India around the year 1608.
 Upon arriving at the port of Cambay he travelled to Burhanpur, an important Mughal city in the Deccan.
 Here he entered the service of Mughal noble Abdul Rahim Khan-i-Khanan for three years, becoming one of his favoured companions.
 Khan-i-Khanan repeatedly recommended Afzal Khan to the Mughal Emperor Jahangir, who eventually granted Afzal Khan a mansab and reassigned him to the position of divan under then-prince Shah Jahan.
 By 1615, Afzal Khan emerged as one of the chief diplomatic figures in service of the prince.
 In December 1616, he was additionally made deputy governor of Lahore Subah.

-When Shah Jahan rebelled against his father Jahangir, Afzal Khan continued to be in his employ.
+When Shah Jahan rebelled against his father Jahangir, Afzal Khan continued in his employ.
 However, in mid-1624 he began to work increasingly for the emperor himself, and in 1626 was appointed to the prestigious post of mir-i-saman by Jahangir.
 Following Jahangir's death in 1627, Afzal Khan supported Shah Jahan in the succession struggle, becoming one of his key allies.
 After Shah Jahan became emperor, Afzal Khan was elevated to the position of wazir, or prime minister.
 He was praised for his intellect, administrative abilities and mysticism, and his dedication to "maximising economic productivity and the affluence of the people."